polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/README.md

     set-widget-property:x:/../*/_event?value
       innerValue:Hello World!
 ```

-To run the CMS, you need to be logged in as "root".

 When you create a page, it is stored in the [p5.data](/plugins/p5.data/) database as a *[p5.page]* object.